jinaga/jinaga_com/src/content/documents/03-conventions/01-javascript.md

 const tagReact = await j.fact(new Tag("React"));
 ```

-## Template Functions
+## Specification Functions

-Using `static` methods of a class, you can group template functions with the type to which they belong.
+Using `static` methods of a class, you can group specification functions with the type to which they belong.

 ```javascript
 class Post {